Uwe Meffert - Twisty Puzzle Designer

-Uwe Meffert, German puzzle inventor and designer born on the 28th of November, 1939, has created a multitude of amazing puzzles.
-One of his first designs is the Pyraminx, which is tetrahedron-shaped 2 layered twisty puzzle, in which there are four triangular faces which are divided into nine identical smaller triangles.
+Uwe Mèffert (1939 - 2022) was a German puzzle inventor and designer who created a multitude of amazing twisty puzzles.
+One of his first designs was the Pyraminx, a tetrahedron-shaped 2-layered twisty puzzle, in which there were four triangular faces divided into nine identical smaller triangles.
 This was invented in 1971.

 During the 1970s, Meffert created puzzles for his own amusement.
 He created a similar puzzle to the widely known Rubik’s Cube using wood and rubber bands.
-During this time, according to Meffert there was a big hype around Pyramid power (Wikipedia link), and Meffert himself thought it was a lot of nonsense.
-He wanted to prove that, so Meffert then did some research on how they affect our mental stimulation.
-Not thinking anybody would take interest with his puzzles, he disregarded them until the widely popular Rubik’s Cube swept the world.
+During this time, according to Meffert, there was a big hype around Pyramid power (Wikipedia link), and Meffert himself thought it was a lot of nonsense.
+He wanted to prove that, so Meffert conducted research on how they affected mental stimulation.
+Not thinking anybody would take interest in his puzzles, he disregarded them until the widely popular Rubik’s Cube swept the world.
 He later took his puzzle designs to a Japanese toymaker to promote his puzzles.
-The toymaker created the first real prototype which costs a huge $10,000 to make.
+The toymaker created the first real prototype, which cost a huge $10,000 to make.
 Meffert then started producing his own puzzles under his own brand in late 1981.
 His Pyraminx sold over 10 million pieces in one year.

 The Megaminx and Skewb

-Since the Pyraminx, he has created other puzzles such as the Megaminx, which is a dodecahedron twisty-puzzle which is similar to the Rubik’s Cube, and is solved in a similar fashion to the Rubik’s Cube.
-There are 12 colours, each for each of the 12 faces.
+Since the Pyraminx, he created other puzzles such as the Megaminx, a dodecahedron twisty-puzzle, which was similar to the Rubik’s Cube, and was solved in a similar fashion to the Rubik’s Cube.
+There were 12 colors, each for each of the 12 faces.

-A notable shape mod of Meffert’s Pyraminx is Tony Durnahm’s Skewb, which is a corner twisting puzzle.
-The Skewb works using a 4 axis mechanism, the exact same to the Pyraminx.
+A notable shape mod of Meffert’s Pyraminx was Tony Durnahm’s Skewb, a corner twisting puzzle.
+The Skewb worked using a 4-axis mechanism, the exact same as the Pyraminx.
 It was originally called the Pyraminx Cube.
-This puzzle turns very differently to a regular Rubik’s Cube, but is easier to solve than the 2x2x2 Pocket Cube.
+This puzzle turned very differently from a regular Rubik’s Cube, but was easier to solve than the 2x2x2 Pocket Cube.

-Uwe Meffert’s contribution to the speedcubing community is immense, as in 2003 the first official Pyraminx solves were held under the World Cube Association, or the WCA.
+Uwe Meffert’s contribution to the speedcubing community was immense, as in 2003 the first official Pyraminx solves were held under the World Cube Association, or the WCA.
 The best time at the World Championship 2003, which was the first competition to hold Pyraminx as an event, was set by Andy Bellenir with a time of 14.09.
-However as of the 10th of February 2018, Tymon Kolasiński with a time of 1.20s.
-His other two big puzzles, the Skewb and the Megaminx have also become WCA events.
-The current best time of the Skewb is 1.10s held by Jonatan Kłosko, and the Megaminx world record held by Juan Pablo Huanqui with a time of 29.93s (as of February 2018).
+However, as of the 10th of February 2018, Tymon Kolasiński achieved a time of 1.20s.
+His other two big puzzles, the Skewb and the Megaminx, also became WCA events.
+The current best time for the Skewb was 1.10s, held by Jonatan Kłosko, and the Megaminx world record was held by Juan Pablo Huanqui with a time of 29.93s (as of February 2018).

-Meffert is currently working within a chain of Kindergartens in Shenzhen, China trying to introduce his puzzles to children as mathematic teaching aids.
-He is currently living in China.
-Although Meffert’s has sold millions of puzzles worldwide, his company has only just started to tap into the chinese market, where there is huge potential customer base with many avid cubers in China.
+Meffert had been working within a chain of Kindergartens in Shenzhen, China, trying to introduce his puzzles to children as mathematical teaching aids.
+He had been living in China.
+Although Meffert had sold millions of puzzles worldwide, his company had only just started to tap into the Chinese market, where there was a huge potential customer base with many avid cubers in China.

-Meffert’s says the constant battle will be copycats, but even this roadblock won’t slow him down.
-He is still creating new and exciting puzzles, and looks to make puzzles for others to enjoy.
+Meffert stated that the constant battle was with copycats, but even this roadblock didn’t slow him down.
+He continued creating new and exciting puzzles and looked to make puzzles for others to enjoy.

 uwe meffert